Intercostal arteries: Origin

+Course and relations

+Each posterior intercostal artery travels along the bottom of the rib alongside its corresponding posterior intercostal vein and intercostal nerve; the vein is superior to the artery, and the nerve is inferior to it.
+The mnemonic "VAN" is commonly used to recall their order from superior to inferior.

 The right aortic intercostals are longer than the left because of the position of the aorta on the left side of the vertebral column; they pass across the bodies of the vertebrae behind the esophagus, thoracic duct, and azygos vein, and are covered by the right lung and pleura.

 The left aortic intercostals run backward on the sides of the vertebrae and are covered by the left lung and pleura; the upper two vessels are crossed by the left superior intercostal vein, the lower vessels by the hemiazygos vein.

-Opposite the heads of the ribs, the sympathetic trunk passes downward in front of them, and the splanchnic nerves also descend in front by the lower arteries.
+The sympathetic trunk (opposite the heads of the ribs) and splanchnic nerves pass anterior to the arteries.

-Each artery then divides into an anterior and a posterior ramus.

-A given posterior intercostal artery travels along the bottom of the rib with its corresponding posterior intercostal vein, as well as the intercostal nerve of the given space.
-The vein is superior to the artery, and the intercostal nerve is inferior to it.
-Commonly, the mnemonic, "Van," is used to recall the order of the vein, artery and nerve, from superior to inferior.